wba6/prime-search/Deep-Dive.md

 # Efficiency of the Sieve of Eratosthenes and Comparative Analysis of Prime-Finding Algorithms

-## Abstract

-*Provide a brief summary of the paper, including the main objectives, methods, key findings, and conclusions.*

-## Introduction

-*Introduce the topic of prime number algorithms, the importance of efficiency in computational number theory, and an overview of what the paper will cover.*

-Example equ: The quadratic formula is given by $x = \frac{-b \pm \sqrt{b^2 - 4ac}}{2a}$.

 ## History of the Sieve of Eratosthenes

 *Discuss the origins of the Sieve of Eratosthenes, its historical significance, and its foundational role in the study of prime numbers.*